 December 31 is "Oud en Nieuw" (Old and New), which is how the Dutch refer to New Year's Eve.
 Amsterdammers celebrate the incoming year with parties across the city, from comedy shows to music-driven dance parties.
 The last days of December are also the only time of year when fireworks sales are permitted in Amsterdam, and fireworks displays across the city help to usher in the new year.

-January in Amsterdam: New Year’s Day and Fashion Week
+January: New Year’s Day and Fashion Week

 As in most countries worldwide, January 1 is a national holiday in the Netherlands as well as a day to recuperate from the hijinks of New Year's Eve.
 Note that many tourist attractions and other businesses are closed for the day, so check with individual attractions for holiday closures or reduced hours.